Sj-Amani/TrafficSign_Classifier/README.md

 My final model results were:
-* training set accuracy of 99.6%
+* training set accuracy of ?
-* validation set accuracy of 97.5%
+* validation set accuracy of ?
-* test set accuracy of 95.1%
+* test set accuracy of ?

 #### 4. Solution Approach
 I used an iterative approach for the optimization of validation accuracy:
 1. As an initial model architecture the original LeNet model from the course was chosen.
-In order to tailor the architecture for the traffic sign classifier usecase I adapted the input so that it accepts the colow images from the training set with shape (32,32,3) and I modified the number of outputs so that it fits to the 43 unique labels in the training set.
-The training accuracy was **83.5%** and my test traffic sign "pedestrians" was not correctly classified.
+In order to tailor the architecture for the traffic sign classifier usecase I adapted the input so that it accepts the color images from the training set with shape (32,32,3) and I modified the number of outputs so that it fits to the 43 unique labels in the training set.
+Accuracy on the validation set was lower than **0.93**.
+I tried to improve the accuracy by doing the followings:
-  (used hyper parameters: EPOCHS=10, BATCH_SIZE=128, learning_rate = 0,001, mu = 0, sigma = 0.1)

-1. After adding the grayscaling preprocessing the validation accuracy increased to **91%** (hyperparameter unmodified)
+1. Add the grayscaling preprocessing (major improvement).

-1. The additional normalization of the training and validation data resulted in a minor increase of validation accuracy: **91.8%** (hyperparameter unmodified)
+1. Doing additional normalization of the training and validation data (minor improvement).

-1. reduced learning rate and increased number of epochs. validation accuracy = **94%** (EPOCHS = 30, BATCH_SIZE = 128, rate = 0,0007, mu = 0, sigma = 0.1)
+1. Reduce the learning rate and increase the number of epochs (major improvement).
+Validation accuracy reached arround **0.94**.

-1. overfitting. added dropout layer after relu of final fully connected layer: validation accuracy = **94,7%** (EPOCHS = 30, BATCH_SIZE = 128, rate = 0,0007, mu = 0, sigma = 0.1)
+1. Overfitting.
+Add dropout layer after the relu of fully connected layer in layer 4 (minor improvement).

-1. still overfitting. added dropout after relu of first fully connected layer.
-Overfitting reduced but still not good
+1. Still overfitting.
+Add dropout after the relu of fully connected layer in layer 3.
+Overfitting reduced but still not good.

-1. added dropout before validation accuracy = 0.953 validation accuracy = **95,3%**
-   (EPOCHS = 50, BATCH_SIZE = 128, rate = 0,0007, mu = 0, sigma = 0.1)
+1. Add dropout in layer 2 (minor improvement).

-1. further reduction of learning rate and increase of epochs. validation accuracy = **97,5%** (EPOCHS = 150, BATCH_SIZE = 128, rate = 0,0006, mu = 0, sigma = 0.1)
+1. Doing further reduction of learning rate and increase of epochs.
+The validation accuracy got **???%**

+To train the model I used these parameters: EPOCHS = 150, BATCH_SIZE = 128, rate = 0,0006, mu = 0, sigma = 0.1 .
-![alt text][Learning]

 ### Test a Model on New Images
 #### 1. Acquiring New Images